procore/documentation/getting_started/making_first_call.md

 ### 1. Obtain Authorization from the User

-The first step to obtaining an access token is to open your browser and make a call to the ‘Authorize’ endpoint using a REST URL.
+The first step to obtaining a token is to open your browser and make a call to the `/authorize` endpoint using a REST URL.
+<br >(Note: If you are using the client credentials grant type, this Step 1 can be skipped and you can go straight to Step 2 below - Retrieve an Access Token.
+See [Choosing an OAuth 2.0 Grant Type]({{ site.url }}{{ site.baseurl }}{% link oauth/oauth_choose_grant_type.md %}) for additional information.)

 The syntax for this URL is shown here:

     https://login.procore.com/oauth/authorize?response_type=code&client_id=<CLIENT_ID>&redirect_uri=<REDIRECT_URI>